Samantha Rohn

 Streamline Your Customer and User Onboarding Process with Whatfix

-The ultimate secret to building effective user onboarding experiences is analytics—both product analytics and user behavior insights help you understand how users interact with your product’s interface, the obstacles they face, and where they drop out of the funnel.
+The ultimate secret to building an effective user onboarding strategy is analytics—both product analytics and user behavior insights help you understand how users interact with your product’s interface, the obstacles they face, and where they drop out of the funnel.

 Whatfix helps you streamline your user onboarding with behavior analytics insights, so you can: